 The vaccine is administered in three doses – the second dose given one or two months after the first, and the third given four or five months later.

-Unfortunately, only about 35 percent of all Americans have been fully vaccinated against HPV.
+Unfortunately, only about 35 percent of all American girls ages 13 to 17 have been fully vaccinated against HPV.
 In Massachusetts, for example, while two-thirds of girls ages 13 to 17 have received one dose of the vaccine, statistics show, only 47 percent have received all three doses.
 The rates are likely lower for boys, because the recommendation that they be vaccinated was issued just two years ago.
 We need to make a concerted effort to improve vaccination rates locally and nationally.

 Below, Dr. Haddad talks about HPV and cancer risk.